Expatria-Technologies/RT_Jog_Controller/README.md

 <img src="/readme_images/screen_install.jpg" width="400">

 Once the PCBA is fully assembled simply print the buttons in clear PETG so that the neopixel functions are visible.
 The shift, coolant and override buttons are not backlit and can be printed in black or other suitable colors.
 For these functions, there are lightpipe models provided.
 Finally there are two smaller buttons for BOOTSEL and RESET.

-A window for the screen will need to be cut on your CNC from clear acrylic or polycarbonate.

-For current and future USB-C equipped Jog2K boards, the jog_bottom_box_slim should be used.
-The previous model is included only for reference.

 <img src="/readme_images/unit_photo.jpg" width="400">